raghavranjan005/Gramoday_Assignment/README.md

 ```

 ## Instructions for testing
-Open Postman and paste the API url: http://localhost:5000/reports for Post Requests and http://localhost:5000/reports?reportID=608e9ce5b9aac89348e22e0e for GET Request (Here reportID will be different for different reoprts)
+Open Postman and paste the API url: http://localhost:5000/reports for Post Requests and<br/> http://localhost:5000/reports?reportID=608e9ce5b9aac89348e22e0e for GET Request (Here reportID will be different for different reoprts)

 ## Example Test cases